 Exit 8 Reconstruction

-This work was preceded by a previously modification of the Interstate 95 northbound off-ramp to Delaware 202 south completed in 2004-05.
-That added a traffic signal to Delaware 202 south for drivers destined for the left-hand turn onto Broom Street north from Concord Avenue nearby.
+This work was preceded by a previously modification of the Interstate 95 northbound off-ramp to SR 202 south completed in 2004-05.
+That added a traffic signal to SR 202 south for drivers destined for the left-hand turn onto Broom Street north from Concord Avenue nearby.

-Interstate 95 opened to traffic from Delaware 3 (Marsh Road) northward into Delaware County, Pennsylvania following a ceremony attended by government officials from both states in Upper Chichester Township on the morning of November 1, 1968.
+Interstate 95 opened to traffic from SR 3 (Marsh Road) northward into Delaware County, Pennsylvania following a ceremony attended by government officials from both states in Upper Chichester Township on the morning of November 1, 1968.
 The freeway initially opened with one lane in each direction while final construction on a bridge between Talley and Shipley Roads and guard rails work continued for another three weeks.22 This same stretch of freeway underwent reconstruction in 2000 when sections of I-95 were closed between Exit 8 and Interstate 495.
 Contractors rubbilized the 1960s concrete roadway to form a new base for fresh asphalt while allowing for additional clearance under several low overpasses.
 All bridges were repainted as well.
 During the project one direction of the freeway closed at a time for a three month period.
 The partial closure sped up construction, allowing crews to finish the six month project three weeks ahead of schedule in October of 2000.

 Interstate 95 Annual Average Daily Traffic (AADT)